codatio/codat-docs/docs/configure/portal/pull-and-push-history.md

 ## In the Portal

-When viewing a company in the Portal, you can view **Pull history** and **Push history** to check the status of previous pull and push data syncs by data type.
+When viewing a company in the Portal, you can view **Read history** and **Write history** to check the status of previous read and write data syncs by data type.

-`Companies > Company > Data history > Push history`
+`Companies > Company > Data history > Write history`

-When a pushed of data is initialized, items will appear here for each data type being pushed.
+When a write operation of data is initialized, items will appear here for each data type being written.

 - Type - data type name, with integration name below
-- Push operation ID - the ID of the push for that data type
+- Write operation ID - the ID of the write operation for that data type
 - Requested date
 - Time to complete
 - Status